godaddy/node-cluster-service/README.md

 * workerCount (default: os.cpus().length) - Gives you control over the number of processes to run the same worker concurrently.
 Recommended to be 2 or more for fault resilience.
 But some workers do not impact availability, such as task queues, and can be run as a single instance.
-* cli (default: true) - Enable the command line interface.
+* cli (default: false) - Enable the command line interface.
 Can be disabled for background services, or test cases.
+Note: As of v0.7 and later, this defaults to true if run from command-line.
 * ssl - If provided, will bind using HTTPS by passing this object as the [TLS options](http://nodejs.org/api/tls.html#tls_tls_createserver_options_secureconnectionlistener).
 * run - Ability to run a command, output result in json, and exit.
 This option is automatically